Who We Are

 Four Pillars of CA's Upper School Program

-Impact on College Admissions
+College Admissions

 “CA students stand out in the college application process because of their strong academic preparation, self-awareness, and authenticity.
 Advanced Studies and Research (ASR) will give current and future CA students the chance to investigate our world from new angles as they discover their passions.”